javelit/docs/content/develop/concepts/architecture/session-state.md

 ## What is State?

-We define access to a Jeamlit app in a browser tab as a **session**.
-For each browser tab that connects to the Jeamlit server, a new session is created.
-Jeamlit reruns your script from top to bottom every time you interact with your app.
+We define access to a Javelit app in a browser tab as a **session**.
+For each browser tab that connects to the Javelit server, a new session is created.
+Javelit reruns your script from top to bottom every time you interact with your app.
 Each reruns takes place in a blank slate: no variables are shared between runs.

 Session State is a way to share variables between reruns, for each user session.
-In addition to the ability to store and persist state, Jeamlit also exposes the ability to manipulate state using Callbacks.
+In addition to the ability to store and persist state, Javelit also exposes the ability to manipulate state using Callbacks.
 Session state also persists across pages inside a [multipage app](/develop/concepts/multipage-apps).

 In this guide, we will illustrate the usage of **Session State**, **Components State** and **Callbacks** as we build a stateful Counter app.

 For details on the Session State and Callbacks API, please refer to our [Session State API Reference Guide](/develop/api-reference/caching-and-state/jt.sessionstate).

 {/* TODO dev rel video
-Also, check out this Session State basics tutorial video by Jeamlit Developer Advocate Dr. Marisa Smith to get started:
+Also, check out this Session State basics tutorial video by Javelit Developer Advocate Dr. Marisa Smith to get started:
 <YouTube videoId="92jUAXBmZyU" />
 */}